Jake Woods

-Jacob Thomas Woods (born September 3, 1981) is a former professional baseball pitcher.
-He played all or part of four seasons in Major League Baseball from 2005-08.
+Jacob Thomas Woods (born September 3, 1981) is an American former professional baseball pitcher.
+He played all or part of four seasons in Major League Baseball from 2005 to 2008.
 He batted and threw left-handed.

 After attending Bakersfield College, a junior college, Woods was drafted by the Los Angeles Angels of Anaheim in the 3rd round (89th overall) of the 2001 Major League Baseball Draft.
-He made his major league debut in 2005 with the Angels, compiling a 1-1 record with a 4.55 ERA in 28.2 innings.
-Woods also played for the Cedar Rapids Kernels, an Angels affiliate, in 2002, ending the season 10-5 with a .667% W-L percentage with a 3.05 ERA and 121 strikeouts in 27 games pitched.
+He made his major league debut in 2005 with the Angels, compiling a 1–1 record with a 4.55 ERA in 28.2 innings.
+Woods also played for the Cedar Rapids Kernels, an Angels affiliate, in 2002, ending the season 10–5 with a .667% W-L percentage with a 3.05 ERA and 121 strikeouts in 27 games pitched.

 He was claimed off waivers by the Seattle Mariners on December 20, 2005.
 Beginning the 2006 season as a long reliever out of the bullpen, Woods was moved into the starting rotation after the late season demotion of Joel Piñeiro.
 Woods spent most of 2008 with Triple-A Tacoma, but was called up in August.
 He refused a minor league assignment on November 13, 2008, and became a free agent.

 In January 2009, he signed a minor league contract with the Philadelphia Phillies.
 After pitching in Triple-A Lehigh Valley for just over a full season, Woods was released on April 18, 2010.
 In early May 2010 he signed with Brother Elephants baseball team in Taiwan to finish his professional career.